-6. Payments to related parties of the entity and their associates Current quarter \$A'000 6.1 Aggregate amount of payments to related parties and their associates included in item 1 73 6.2 Aggregate amount of payments to related parties and their associates included in item 2 121 f any amounts are shown in items 6.1 or 6.2, your quarterly activity report must include ation for, such payments. a description of, and an Note: the amount shown for item 6.2 represents wages paid for executive directors charged directly to capitalised xploration expenditure (in accordance with the accounting standards).
+6. Payments to related parties of the entity and their associates Current quarter \$A'000 6.1 Aggregate amount of payments to related parties and their associates included in item 1 73 6.2 Aggregate amount of payments to related parties and their associates included in item 2 121

+Note: if any amounts are shown in items 6.1 or 6.2, your quarterly activity report must include a description of, and an explanation for, such payments.

+\Note: the amount shown for item 6.2 represents wages paid for executive directors charged directly to capitalised exploration expenditure (in accordance with the accounting standards).